2025 India–Pakistan conflict: 10 May

 A ceasefire began at 17:00 (IST)/16:30 (PKT).
 It was first announced by US President Donald Trump on social media, and the Indian and Pakistani foreign ministers subsequently confirmed the agreement.
 Both sides claimed victory after the ceasefire.
 Pakistani prime minister Shehbaz Sharif designated 16 May to be celebrated as Youm-e-Tashakur ('Day of Gratitude') in honour of its armed forces.

 Ceasefire

 A fragile ceasefire was achieved around midday on Saturday, 10 May, with the intervention of the United States.
 The US administration grew concerned with the possibility of nuclear weapon involvement, and the Secretary of State Marco Rubio started making calls from 4:00 PKT.
 He spoke to Pakistan's Army chief Asim Munir, National Security Advisor Asim Malik and prime minister Shehbaz Sharif.
-United States Vice President J. D. Vance was in touch with the Indian authorities, including prime minister Narendra Modi.
+United States Vice President JD Vance was in touch with the Indian authorities, including prime minister Narendra Modi.
 Interventions were also made by Saudi Arabia, Iran, the UAE and the UK.
 The Indian and Pakistani heads of military operations spoke on phone at 2:30 pm for the first time since the conflict broke out.